dalmena/PokeGo.Compass/README.md

 # PokeGo.Compass
-Robot to find out pokemons nearby a location
+Bot to find pokemons near a location